-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Gabon while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Gabon while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Gabon.

 Gabon is located in West Africa, bordering the Atlantic Ocean.
-Gabon, with a population of 1.5 million, is one of the least densely populated countries in the world.
-600,00 Gabonese live in Libreville, its capital city.
+Gabon, with a population of over 2 million, is one of the least densely populated countries in the world.
+845,000 Gabonese live in Libreville, its capital city.
 French is the official language, spoken by 80% of the people.
 Fang is spoken by an estimated 30% of the population.
-Gabon’s GDP is USD 7,200 and growing at 4.2% annually.
-Its unemployment rate 20.3%, and its major exports are oil (which accounts for 80% of all exports), manganese, uranium, and timber.
+Gabon’s GDP is USD 16.87 billion and growing at 3.95% annually.
+Its unemployment rate 20.4%, and its major exports are oil (which accounts for 80% of all exports), manganese, uranium, and timber.

 When negotiating terms of an employment contract and offer letter with an employee in Gabon, it may be useful to keep the following in mind: